nicolaiarocci/nicolaiarocci.com/content/post/curl-and-jq-go-to-a-conference.md

 And that is all.

-[^1]: I could improve the API to return valid JSON even on errors, but that would be boring.
-Scripting bash functions on the fly is fun and keeps me on my toes.
+[^1]: I could of course update the API to return valid JSON even on errors, but that's boring.

-[^2]: Two reasons for posting it here.
-As a note to my future self (I have been known to Google for my own posts), and because I'm betting on someone in the audience to raise their hand and ask what the hell the "cj" is.
-If that'll be the case, I'll reference them here.